 For more specific feedback, consider asking more open-ended questions such as “What's one thing we could have done differently to improve the first week of your onboarding experience?”

-5. Where should the employee onboarding process be stored?
+5. Where's the employee onboarding plan stored?

 You should store the employee onboarding process in an accessible location such as your company intranet.
 There are a lot of moving parts when it comes to the onboarding process so you will want HR and line managers to be able to easily find and use the checklist.